benbjohnson/sql-parser/upcoming/updating-your-go-packages-with-go-package-store.md

 It's really great to see more and more functionality become available as pure Go packages that are easy to `go get`.
 It makes it easier to reuse work done by others and not spend time on reinventing the wheel.

 Lots of talented and hardworking people have created a very rich collection of Go packages that are powering many Go programs today.
-With Go Package Store, I wanted to help better communicate the effort and information that people put in when pushing updates to their Go packages, so that updating your Go packages becomes a more delightful experience.
+With Go Package Store, you get better communication from the people pushing updates to their Go packages and can directly see the effort put into making them better, making for a truly delightful experience.